-Czech Republic v Spain
+Spain snatch late draw against Czech Republic

 Post update

-Attempt missed.
-Pablo Sarabia (Spain) left footed shot from the right side of the box misses to the left.
+Attempt missed. Álvaro Morata (Spain) right footed shot from outside the box is high and wide to the right.
+Assisted by Ferran Torres.

 Substitution

 Substitution, Czech Republic.
-Jakub Jankto replaces Jaroslav Zeleny because of an injury.
+Václav Jurecka replaces Jan Kuchta.

 Post update